-Tenant Spaces

-- 10. Are there separate bins for waste and recycling (one for paper, one for plastic/metal/glass, one for trash for source separated or one recycling bin for single stream including paper, plastic/metal/glass, and one trash for single stream)?

-- □ Yes (trash and recycling bins containers provided)

-- □ No (only trash containers provided)

-- Notes:\\\\\\

-- 11. Does the bin setup align with the waste stream as designated by the building?
-(Ex: are there single stream bins, but the building has source-separated recycling collection?).

-- □ Yes

-- □ No

-- Notes:\\\\\

-- 12. Are there bin labels on each of the bins to designate the appropriate waste stream?

-- Yes

-- □ No

-- Notes:\\\\\

-- 13. Are bins color coded?
-If yes, indicate the colors for each waste stream.
-Also indicate if the bin color coding is consistent throughout the space.

-- □ Yes

--  No

-- Colors:\\\\

-- Consistent:

-- 14. Is there educational signage located above the bins to inform employees of the appropriate materials to put in the trash and recycling bins?
+14. Is there educational signage located above the bins to inform employees of the appropriate materials to put in the trash and recycling bins?

-- □ Yes

-- □ No

-- Notes:

-- 15. Through visual observations, does it appear that the contents of the bins contain only the items that are supposed to be in them (i.e. landfill waste is only in the landfill waste bin, plastics are only in the p/m/g bin, etc.)?

-- □ Yes

-- 🗆 No

-- Notes:\\\\\

-- 16. Is there a recycling bin located next to every trash bin?

-- □ Yes

-EMF ۷R E S TAT Ε RE ALT YTR UST

-Notes:\\\\\

-17. Is there a location to collect electronic waste?

-- Yes

-- □ No

-- Notes:\\\\\

-- 18. Are bins strategically located (are there paper bins located in the copy room, trash and recycling in the kitchen/pantry area)?

 Yes

+No

+• Notes:

+15. Through visual observations, does it appear that the contents of the bins contain only the items that

+posed to be in them (i.e. landfill waste is only in the landfill waste bin, plastics are only in the

+• pin, etc.)?

+Yes

+•

+• Notes:

+16 le there a regulating him legated post to every track him?

+10. a recycling bin located next to every trash bin?
+Yes

+No

+• Notes:

+17. a location to collect electronic waste?

+Yes

+No

+• Notes:

+18. Are bins strategically located (are there paper bins located in the copy room, trash and recycling in the

+kitchen, /pantry area)?

+Yes

-□ No
+No

-- If no, where should additional bins be placed? \\\\\\\
+• If no, where should additional bins be placed?

-- Notes: \\\\\\
+• Notes:

-- 19. Are the bins overflowing?
-This may indicate that there are not enough trash and recycling bins throughout the office.
+19 Are the bins overflowing?
+This may indicate that there are not enough trash and recycling bins

+out the office.

-- □ Yes
+Yes

--  No
+No

-- □ Notes: \\\\\
+Notes:

+20 Ara tha a any hina that are amont 0.
+This may indicate that there are too many ar unpassage, hina in

-- 20. Are there any bins that are empty?
-This may indicate that there are too many or unnecessary bins in the office.
+20. e any bins that are empty?
+This may indicate that there are too many or unnecessary bins in

+the offic

-- □ Yes
+Yes

-- □ No
+No

-- □ Notes: \\\\\
+Notes:

-21. Does every copy and mail room have a paper bin?
+21. Does ev rery copy and mail room have a paper bin?

-- Yes
+Yes

-- 🗆 No
+No

-- □ Notes: \\\\\
+Notes:

+Ц 140163.

+22 Door o ony pantny havo at a minimum a landfill waste and plactic/metal/glass hims?

-22. Does every pantry have at a minimum a landfill waste and plastic/metal/glass bins?
+∠∠. rery pantry have at a minimum a landfill waste and plastic/metal/glass bins?

-- □ Yes
+Yes

--  No
+No

-- □ Notes: \\\\\
+1.1 Notes:

 23. Is there compost collection?

+Yes

+No

+Notes: